ZIJIN MINING

 Heap Leach Project

-The ore will be crushed on site and delivered by conveyor to the surge bin before being fed to the agglomerator drum.
-Agglomerated ore will be conveyed to the heap leach area via a series of grasshopper conveyors to a radial stacker which will stack the ore in a series of cells.
+Binduli heap leach plant treats low grade open pit ore source.
+The ore will be crushed through 3 stage crushing circuit, crushed ore will be conveyed to the heap leach area via a series of grasshopper conveyors to a radial stacker which will stack the ore in a series of cellsLoaded carbon will be transferred into an elution circuit for stripping, followed by electrowinning and smelting in an on-site gold room.
+The plant throughput is 5mtpa with 70% gold recovery.